A few notes to explain the why and how…

 Drawn and engraved images proliferated during the industrial revolution, spreading

 knowledge and information.
-Some of my drawings have a diagrammatic quality that mingles
+Some of my drawings pick up on this in that they have a

-with representative elements - somehow explaining, but mostly looking for metaphors through
+diagrammatic quality that mingles with representative elements - somehow explaining,

-graphic techniques that have been used for centuries.
-It is important that these
+but mostly looking for metaphors through graphic techniques that have been used for centuries.

-techniques only echo the past, and that the work avoids any sense of nostalgia.
+It is important that these techniques only echo the past, and that the work avoids a sense of nostalgia.

 External Influences…